mahjongg2/ZX81plus38/README.md

 # getting an EPROM in 2022

 from various sources I heard that EPROM's (OTP's) are almost unobtainable.
-I have done a bit of research, and yes, it seems OTP ROM's are very hard to get, due to the chip crysis.
+I have done a bit of research, and yes, it seems OTP ROM's are very hard to get, due to the chip crisis.
 I found however one option that will work, you can buy an 28C64 for about ten euro. from Reichelt its an 8K x 8 reprogrammable (EEPROM), you can buy it from here: https://www.reichelt.nl/nl/nl/eeprom-64-kb-8-k-x-8-5-v-150-ns-pdip-28-28c64-150-p1946.html?&trstct=pol_2&nbc=1

 And yes, you need to change a wire bridge, as the 28C64 has a different pinout than a 27C64 but that isn't a very big deal.